-This tutorial will show you how to do MLA Format using Google Docs on Google Drive.
+This tutorial will show you how to do MLA Format using Google Docs.
 It is very easy and we are going to accomplish the following settings:

 - All text is font “Times New Roman” & Size 12

 - One-inch page margin for all sides (top, bottom, right and left)

 - A header with your last name and page number 1/2 inch from the top-right of each page